 - a copy of your official academic transcript/s

 - a copy of your current curriculum vitae (including education and employment for at least the last five years)

 - a completed NZ Police Request and Consent form, along with two pieces of verified identification (one of which must be photographic) from the list of acceptable forms of identification on the Checklist

-- a copy of a police report from every country you have lived in for more than 12 months in the last 10 years.
-Please do not supply originals.
+- copies (not originals) of police reports from every country you have lived in for more than 12 months in the last 10 years.

 As part of the application you will also supply:

-- contact details of suggested agencies/settings where you would like to undertake your counselling practice placement
+- a description of and contact details for an agency/setting where you would be able to undertake your counselling practicum placement

 Application closing date